bright/new-www/content/blog/it’s-not-a-bug-it’s-a-feature-–-communication-challenges-faced-by-developers-and-testers.md

 Not only QA should follow some behavior rules.
 I’m sure that every tester at the beginning of their career path heard “refresh the page” after finding a bug.
 I don’t know why devs are telling this, but it’s definitely annoying and spoiling the relationship.
 For sure, software testers refreshed this page quite a few times. 🙂

 Sometimes even if the tester checks every path and is sure that THIS IS A BUG and tells about it in a very polite way, the developer still can’t take it.
 The same is with QAs, sometimes devs have the right that a bug is not a bug, but the tester doesn’t want to accept it.
 From my point of view, there should be a team lead role to maybe organize some workshops which will allow you to look at your relationship from a different perspective.

+## Mind your attitude

+It’s crucial to know what and why you are doing it.
+A common misconception across junior testers is having a conviction that the more passive-aggressive you are, the better.
+Or that being a QA is about pointing out someone's errors and bragging about it.
+I’ve met a guy who was working in an IT company, but in a non-technical position.
+He was thinking about switching to a technical position and he chose a QA role as his development path.
+During our conversation, I heard a magical sentence from him: “Finally, I will be paid for pointing out someone's errors”.
+And he was not joking 🙂.

+<div style="width:100%;height:0;padding-bottom:82%;position:relative;"><iframe src="https://giphy.com/embed/kbz6iLCGXDLgI" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/king-of-the-world-im-titanic-kbz6iLCGXDLgI">via GIPHY</a></p>

+## Keep calm and carry on